hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 sudo systemctl daemon-reload
 ```

-Once you do that, the prysm beacon and validator are locked in that version, so you need to always update it.
+Once you do that, the agora-cl beacon and validator are locked in that version, so you need to always update it.
 If you want to go back to the automatic upgrades after reboot, you just need to remove the `Environment` key.

 </TabItem>
 <TabItem value="win">

 **Using the Agora-cl installation script**

-If you are running `prysm.bat`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).
+If you are running `agora-cl.bat`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).

-Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as v1.0.5, then run the command `set USE_PRYSM_VERSION=v1.0.5`.
+Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/zeroone-boa/agora-cl/releases), such as v1.0.5, then run the command `set USE_PRYSM_VERSION=v1.0.5`.

 Then, restart it with the same command you used to start the process.
 The script will automatically use the release you specified.

 **Using Docker**

 To run a previous Agora-cl version with Docker, choose the release you want to run, then change all your docker run commands to use that version tag.
-For example, instead of `docker run gcr.io/prysmaticlabs/prysm:stable`, do `docker run gcr.io/prysmaticlabs/prysm:v1.0.5` if you want to run version v1.0.5.
+For example, instead of `docker run gcr.io/zeroone-boa/agora-cl:stable`, do `docker run gcr.io/zeroone-boa/agora-cl:v1.0.5` if you want to run version v1.0.5.

 </TabItem>
 <TabItem value="mac">

 **Using the Agora-cl installation script**

-If you are running `prysm.sh`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).
+If you are running `agora-cl.sh`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).

-Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as v1.0.5, then run the command `export USE_PRYSM_VERSION=v1.0.5`.
+Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/zeroone-boa/agora-cl/releases), such as v1.0.5, then run the command `export USE_PRYSM_VERSION=v1.0.5`.

 Then, restart it with the same command you used to start the process.
 The script will automatically use the release you specified.

 **Using Docker**

 To run a previous Agora-cl version with Docker, choose the release you want to run, then change all your docker run commands to use that version tag.
-For example, instead of `docker run gcr.io/prysmaticlabs/prysm:stable`, do `docker run gcr.io/prysmaticlabs/prysm:v1.0.5` if you want to run version v1.0.5.
+For example, instead of `docker run gcr.io/zeroone-boa/agora-cl:stable`, do `docker run gcr.io/zeroone-boa/agora-cl:v1.0.5` if you want to run version v1.0.5.

 **Using Bazel**

-To run our latest release with Bazel, you can look up our [releases page](https://github.com/prysmaticlabs/prysm/releases), look at the release tag you want to run, such as v1.0.5, then do `git checkout v1.0.5`.
+To run our latest release with Bazel, you can look up our [releases page](https://github.com/zeroone-boa/agora-cl/releases), look at the release tag you want to run, such as v1.0.5, then do `git checkout v1.0.5`.
 Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.

 </TabItem>
 <TabItem value="arm">

 **Using the Agora-cl installation script**

-If you are running `prysm.sh`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).
+If you are running `agora-cl.sh`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).

-Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as v1.0.5, then run the command `set=USE_PRYSM_VERSION=v1.0.5`.
+Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/zeroone-boa/agora-cl/releases), such as v1.0.5, then run the command `set=USE_PRYSM_VERSION=v1.0.5`.

 Then, restart it with the same command you used to start the process.
 The script will automatically use the release you specified.

 **Using Docker**

 To run a previous Agora-cl version with Docker, choose the release you want to run, then change all your docker run commands to use that version tag.
-For example, instead of `docker run gcr.io/prysmaticlabs/prysm:stable`, do `docker run gcr.io/prysmaticlabs/prysm:v1.0.5` if you want to run version v1.0.5.
+For example, instead of `docker run gcr.io/zeroone-boa/agora-cl:stable`, do `docker run gcr.io/zeroone-boa/agora-cl:v1.0.5` if you want to run version v1.0.5.

 </TabItem>
 </Tabs>